unit8co/vegans/README.md

 - `save_losses_every`: Determines after how many batches the losses should be calculated and saved.
 Figure is shown after `save_images_every` .
 String indicating fraction or multiples of epoch can be given.
 I.e. "0.25e" = four times per epoch, "2e" after two epochs.
 Default: "1e"
 - `enable_tensorboard`: Determines after how many batches a message should be printed to the console informing about the current state of training.
 Tensorboard information will be saved in subdirectory `save.folder`+"/tensorboard".
 Default: True

 All of the GAN objects inherit from a `AbstractGenerativeModel` base class.
 When building any such GAN, you must pass generator / decoder as well as discriminator / encoder networks (some `torch.nn.Module`), as well as a the dimensions of the latent space `z_dim` and input dimension of the images `x_dim`.

-Useful methods of all models are:
+#### GAN methods:

 - `generate(z=None, n=None)`: Generate samples from noise vector or generate "n" samples.

 - `get_hyperparameters()`: Get dictionary containing important hyperparameters.

 - `get_losses(by_epoch=False, agg=None)`: Return a dictionary of logged losses.
 Number of elements determined by the `save_losses_every` parameter passed to the `fit` method.

 - `get_number_params()`: Get the number of parameters per network.

 - `get_training_results(by_epoch=False, agg=None)`: Returns the samples generated from the `fixed_noise` attribute and the logged losses.

 - `load(path)`: Load a trained model.

 - `predict(x)`: Use the adversariat to predict the realness of an image.

 - `sample(n)`: Sample a noise vector of size n.

 - `save(name=None)`: Save the model.

 - `summary(save=False)`: Print a summary of the model containing the number of parameters and general structure.

 - `to(device)`: Map all networks to a common device.
 Should be done before training.

-Useful attributes of all models are:
+#### GAN attributes

 - `feature_layer`: Function to calculate feature loss with.
 If None no feature loss is computed.
 If not None the feature loss overwrites the "normal" generator loss.
 - `fixed_noise`, (`fixed_noise_labels`): Noise vector sampled before training and used to generate the images in the created subdirectory (if `save_images_every` in the `fit` mehtod is not None).
 Also used to produce the results from `get_training_results()`.